AKC Mission Statement

 We uphold high standards for the administration and operation of the AKC

-We recognize the critical importance of our clubs and volunteers
+We recognize the critical importance of our clubs and volunteers.

 Indeed the "sport of purebred dogs" has welcomed and provided competitions for

-non-purebred dogs; Obedience, Agility, Rally, etc. including having adopted UKC
+non-purebred dogs; Obedience, Agility, Rally, etc. including having adopted

 Welcoming "Mixed Breed" dogs to those events was a positive step on behalf of